palantir/terraform-provider-palantir-foundry/docs/resources/organization.md

 ### Required

+- `enrollment_rid` (String) The RID of the enrollment this organization belongs to.
+This field is immutable after creation.
 - `name` (String) Name of the organization.
 - `planned_organization_members` (Set of String) Planned list of the PrincipalIds of the members (users or groups) in this organization.
 - `planned_organization_roles` (Set of Object) Planned list of roles assigned to principals for this organization (see [below for nested schema](#nestedatt--planned_organization_roles))